-2) Unless otherwise agreed in writing the landscaping and external accesses (including planting, retaining walls, steps and ramp) hereby approved shall not be carried out otherwise than in strict accordance with the submitted details received by the Local Planning Authority on 22 September 2016 (dwg. nos.
+- Unless otherwise agreed in writing the landscaping and external accesses (including planting, retaining walls, steps and ramp) hereby approved shall not be carried out otherwise than in strict accordance with the submitted details received by the Local Planning Authority on 22 September 2016 (dwg. nos.
 4288_BS_101, 103, 401, and dwg nos.
 4288_EBS_402, 404, and 405), as modified by other conditions of this consent.

-3) Unless otherwise agreed in writing the development hereby approved shall not be carried out otherwise than in substantial accordance with the submitted Design and Access Statement revision A received by the Local Planning Authority on 23 September 2016, as modified by other conditions of this consent.
+Reason: In order to ensure compliance with the approved drawings. - Unless otherwise agreed in writing the development hereby approved shall not be carried out otherwise than in substantial accordance with the submitted Design and Access Statement revision A received by the Local Planning Authority on 23 September 2016, as modified by other conditions of this consent.
+Reason: In order to ensure compliance with the approved drawings. - 4) Notwithstanding condition no. 1, no work shall commence on site under this permission until full details of the following have been submitted to and approved in writing by the Local Planning Authority and the following shall thereafter be provided in accordance with such details:

-- 4) Notwithstanding condition no. 1, no work shall commence on site under this permission until full details of the following have been submitted to and approved in writing by the Local Planning Authority and the following shall thereafter be provided in accordance with such details: - 1.
-Detailed design of the projecting roof edges. - 2.
-Detailed design of the glazing systems used in external wall elevations.
-Reason: Insufficient information has been submitted with the application and in the interests of visual amenity. - 5) No part of the Bus Station development hereby approved shall be brought into its intended use until a strategy for providing real time passenger travel information has been approved in writing with the Local Planning Authority and implemented in accordance with this strategy.
+1. Detailed design of the projecting roof edges.

+2. Detailed design of the glazing systems used in external wall elevations.

+Reason: Insufficient information has been submitted with the application and in the interests of visual amenity.

+5) No part of the Bus Station development hereby approved shall be brought into its intended use until a strategy for providing real time passenger travel information has been approved in writing with the Local Planning Authority and implemented in accordance with this strategy.
 Reason: To maximise the opportunities to promote and enhance use of sustainable modes, in accordance with Section 4 of the NPPF.